-IMPORTANT NOTICE: The use of Canvas (eLearning) will be essential to student success in the course.
-This course will be all virtual.
+IMPORTANT NOTICE: The use of Canvas (eLearning) is essential to student success in the course.
+This course is entirely virtual and you are responsible for ensuring that you will have online access to this course throughout its duration.
 You will watch asynchronous (pre-recorded) lectures with associated quizzes.
 All assignments are to be submitted through Canvas.
 Canvas Inbox and communication is preferred.

-SCHEDULE (Subject to revision)
+ANT2301 Summer A 2023 SCHEDULE (Subject to revision)